Women’s childbearing stress cut by video game

 Tetris was chosen in part because it did not hinder usual care.
 The game involves scoring points by putting cubic shapes in the right place as they fall, so that they fill a horizontal row.
 It does not involve any specific language.

-Horsch also has received a grant from the Swiss National Science Foundation to conduct a more in-depth study of the long-term benefits of computer games on the mother-child relationship, but believes the technique also could be used to deal with other traumas such as post-cardiac surgery.
+Horsch also has received a grant from the Swiss National Science Foundationexternal link to conduct a more in-depth study of the long-term benefits of computer games on the mother-child relationship, but believes the technique also could be used to deal with other traumas such as post-cardiac surgery.